Why It Works

 June 23, 2011

-1 cup (125g) berries (strawberries, blueberries, blackberries, or raspberries) or other fruits, washed and quartered or lightly crushed
+1 cup (125g) berries, such as strawberries (halved or quartered if large), blueberries, blackberries, or raspberries, washed and lightly crushed

 1 cup (200g) sugar